Get the all new Improve Your Life workshop, included with your membership! Get Started Now!

 This is also one of the Ten Commandments: Love your neighbor, AS YOURSELF!
 Giving thanks for yourself is loving yourself.

-You are reading this, therefore you are someone who is already making an effort to live a happier, healthier, more peaceful life.
+You are reading this, therefore you are someone who is already making an effort to live a happier, healthier and more peaceful life.
 You are on the right path!
 Now be gentle to yourself and appreciate the little (at times even big) steps you take in your journey on this planet.

 In gratitude for your presence in my life!